smtest/automation/University/mainheader/Readme.txt

 This directory contains two test suits.
 To run a suit execute 'start.js' file in command line as a casperjs file.

-The purpose of these test suites is to verify that main links and children links.
+The purpose of these test suites is to verify that main links and children links are in correct postion, text is wrapping, size of the font is correct, detect missing and new links.
 JS files in the suit my contain one or more test cases.

 Description of files in the suite: